The life and murder of Bessie Caroline Goodwin

 We begin ( as we should) with feasting.

 The annual Volunteers Dinner is taking place.
-It soon becomes clear that Bessie is the mastermind behind the event with innovations such as the lanterns in the trees and the home-grown grapes..
-The Captain purports to indulge her ideas but in fact Bessie is in control.
+It soon becomes clear that Bessie is the mastermind behind the event with innovations such as the lanterns in the trees and the home-grown grapes.
+The Captain purports to indulge her ideas but in fact Bessie is in his control.
 She also tries to walk the talk by asking the servants to give her jobs.
 She does not wish to be a spectre at the feast.
 They don't do this, of course, but at least she has tried.

 The Caption hogs the limelight with his dressing down of 'Emperor' Napoleon the Third.
 Then the singing begins.
 There is a Hardyesque quality to this rural celebration.